 The works displayed throughout the clinic demonstrate the artist’s broad command of method, material, subject matter and style.
 Visitors consistently comment on Don’s brilliant use of color and the recurrence of familiar Ventura County landmarks and vistas.
 The still lives and depictions of otherwise mundane scenes: tablescapes, vases and plates, vegetables, fruits and flowers convey the artist’s uncanny ability to capture joy and beauty in every day life.
 Don’s work reflects wide ranging influences from primitive art to impressionism, cubism to abstract art, Pollock to Dali, Klimt to Picasso.
 Enjoy.

-Don Ulrich was the father of our Medical Director, Ramsey Ulrich, MD.
+Don Ulrich was the father of our former Medical Director, Ramsey Ulrich, MD.